 Once Lenin died in 1924, St. Petersburg became Leningrad, and the Imperial Ballet School was closed by order of the new government.
 They also disbanded the Imperial Russian Ballet.
 A new company was born under the name of Soviet Ballet.
 In 1957 the Leningrad State Choreographic School, which was established in 1920, was renamed Vaganova School for Agrippina Vaganova who was influential in the expansion of contemporary Russian Ballet.
 This school has a long history of producing top-notch ballet dancers.

 #1 – The Paris Opera Ballet School – Paris, France

-Louis XIV founded the ballet institution that makes it to the top of our list in the year 1713.
-At first children were not meant to attend.
-Seven years later they formed the first regulations that would enable children to learn ballet.
+In the 1713 Louis XIV founded the ballet institution that deservedly holds the top position of our list.
+At first, children were not meant to attend, it was a school strictly for adults.
+That soon changed, seven years later they formed the first regulations that would enable children to learn ballet at the school.
 Four years after that Louis XVI enlarges the school’s repertoire-allowing enrollment of children under the age of twelve.
-His belief being that the younger they learn the easier it will be.
-By the end of the Romantic period the school was struggling.
-Still it remained intact due to generous donations.
+His belief was that the younger dancer start, the better they can hone their abilities for the ballet company.
+By the end of the Romantic period, the school was struggling.
+Still, Parisians realized how important the school was and it remained intact due to generous donations.
 This ballet school has been educating the world’s finest ballet dancers for more than three centuries.
+It supplies dancers to the world oldest ballet company, The Paris Opera Ballet.
 It has remained in the top three slots as best ballet education in the world and from what we can tell; it isn’t going down anytime soon.